adelnoureddine/jalen/trunk/README.md

 <h2 id="license">License</h2>

-Copyright (C) 2013 Adel Noureddine.
+Copyright (c) 2013, Adel Noureddine, Inria, University Lille 1.

 Jalen is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as